Where are you based?

 Doggy Paddle Norwich, 5 Alston Road, Hellesdon Park Industrial Estate, NR6 5DS.

 When you enter the industrial estate you will need to follow Hellesdon Park Road towards the back of the estate until you see a left-hand turn for Alston Road, this is front of John e Wright.
 You will then need to follow Alston Road around the corner passed DHL on the left until you see our A-Board sign and then turn left between Harrisons Testing and AutoHaus.

 Following Google Maps will bring you direct to our door, find directions here

 How do you clean the water without high levels of chlorine?

-Can I book multiple dogs for a private swim?
+Can I book multiple dogs for a leisure swim?

 Will I be able to swim with my dogs?